Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

 Yes.
-In addition to classes being available at the Snohomish Health District Everett location, the food worker card class and test can both be taken online.
+In addition to classes being available at the Snohomish County Health Department Everett location, the food worker card class and test can both be taken online.

 If you are having problems with the online class and test, you can call our customer service desk at 425-339-5250.
 You can also contact the Tacoma-Pierce Health Department.
 They oversee the actual site and will be able to help you with site issues.